Bald eaglet back in air after 2 weeks in wildlife hospital

 The birds are clumsy when learning to fly, Hahn said Friday.
 “They fly into a tree and hit it hard. ...
 I’m sure it probably bruised its shoulder.”

-About 40 people, mostly area residents and a few media representatives, were present as the LSU van and its police escort drove up and pulled into a driveway across the street from the nest.
+About 40 people, mostly area residents and a few members of the news media, were present as the LSU van and its police escort drove up and pulled into a driveway across the street from the nest.
 Jefferson Parish sheriff’s deputies had blocked off the street and cleared a wide pathway through the small crowd.

 People cheered when the bird flew and landed.
 Claudia Bowman wiped away tears and hugged Christine Pauley-Lataxes, who was cheering and screaming.
 Someone began chanting “L-S-U!
 L-S-U!”